Me and Julio Down by the Schoolyard: Lyrical subject

-The song is about two boys ("Me and Julio") who have broken a law, although the exact law that has been broken is not stated in the song.
-When "the mama pajama" finds out what they have done, she goes to the police station to report the crime.
-The individuals are later arrested, but released when a "radical priest" intervenes.

-The meaning and references in the song have long provoked debate.
-In a July 20, 1972 interview for Rolling Stone, Jon Landau asked Simon: "What is it that the mama saw?
+In a July 20, 1972, interview for Rolling Stone, Jon Landau asked Paul Simon: "What is it that the mama saw?
 The whole world wants to know."
 Simon replied "I have no idea what it is...
 Something sexual is what I imagine, but when I say 'something', I never bothered to figure out what it was.
 Didn't make any difference to me."

-More recently, in October 2010, Simon described the song as "a bit of inscrutable doggerel", while the "radical priest" has been interpreted as a reference to Daniel Berrigan, who was featured on the cover of Time on January 25, 1971, near when the song was written.
+Simon described the song as "a bit of inscrutable doggerel" in an October 2010 interview, while the "radical priest" has been interpreted as a reference to Daniel Berrigan, who was featured on the cover of Time on January 25, 1971, near when the song was written.
 The song mentions "Rosie, the queen of Corona", referring to Corona, a neighborhood in Queens near where Simon grew up.

+Record World said that the "effervescent tune tells of growing up absurd in Queens," and called the song "a sheer delight."